Bhashit/bhashit.github.io/_posts/2014-10-28-hibernate-with-scala-options-with-less-pain.markdown

 Things are looking a little better now.
 This is a bit more scala-like.
 You use field-access and have a private field that hibernate can deal with.
 Use your own methods to wrap/unwrap `Option`.
 If you don't like the generated column names, override the default [`NamingStrategy`][naming-strategy].
 This is much less verbose than the previous method.

-### A partial solution to target scalar types (that doesn't work with Hibernate yet)
+### A partial solution to target scalar types

 There is a very easy way to make hibernate work with optional scalars.
 You can implement the JPA [`AttributeConverter`][attribute-converter] with the [`@Converter`][converter] annotation to convert between your scala types and the their database representations.
 It's pretty straightforward, so I am not providing a code sample.
-Unfortunately, it doesn't work with parameterized types yet.
-Take a look at [HHH-8804][attribute-converter-bug].
-The solution to that bug is pretty simple, so I expect it to be fixed soon.
-Once that is done, the optional scalar types can be handled without any fuss.
 The [`Converter`][converter] annotation comes with an `autoApply` attribute and when it is set to `true`, the conversion is supposed to be applied automatically to the target types.
-I am waiting for that bug to be resolved.
-I guess I should try to submit a patch myself.

 ### A partial solution using UserTypes (scalar types only)